BrunofM6/fnn-in-c/README.md

 # Feedforward Neural Networks in C

 ## Objective
 Make feedfoward neural networks in C from scratch, in hopes of furthering the understanding of how libraries work on a lower level.
+Also trained some nice gitflow.

 This is the development roadmap